FAQ's When Selling Your Property

 Can I sell my property while it is currently leased?

-Any potential purchaser must be told there is a current lease in place and for how long.
-The property will not be sold with vacant possession unless that agreement to terminate is in place and then the contract would be subject to vacant possession.
+Potential purchasers must be advised that a lease is in place and its duration.
+The property cannot be sold with vacant possession unless an agreement to terminate has been formalised and the contract is made subject to vacant possession.

-Do I pay a commission if I sell the property myself?
+Do I pay commission if I sell the property myself?

-It is not a legal requirement to use an agent to sell your property - you may elect to undertake the process yourself.
-However, there are many reasons why people generally engage the services of a professional to ensure the best price.
+There is no legal requirement to use an agent to sell your property.
+However, many sellers choose to engage a professional to help achieve the best possible price.

 What is a Sales Agency Agreement?

-If you are unsure about how to end an agreement you should seek legal advice.
+If you are unsure about your rights or how to terminate an agreement, you should seek independent legal advice.

 What is a sole agency agreement?

-For further information in regards to selling your property please visit the below website https://www.qld.gov.au/law/housing-and-neighbours/buying-and-selling-a-property/selling-a-home/before-you-put-your-home-on-the-market/appointing-a-real-estate-agent
+For further information about selling your property in Queensland, please visit here.